 Tent Pegs

 Tent pegs help secure soaker hoses in place, preventing them from moving or becoming tangled.
-It’s important that these are large enough to not restrict water flow.
+These must be large enough to not restrict water flow.

 Conclusion